duken72/codingForDummies/gitFD/README.md

 ## Syncing

-There is a difference between a remote branch and a branch existing in a remote repository (github, bitbucket, gitlab ..).
+There is a difference between a remote branch and a branch existing in a remote repository (GitHub, Bitbucket, GitLab ..).
 Remote branch is a branch in your local machine, mapping to a branch in remote repo.

 To sync (push/pull), use either PAT (Personal Access Token) or SSH.
 With PAT, one could specify different level of permissions, while with SSH, there can only be read-only or read-write.